 The School of Mathematics is committed to promoting equality and diversity, including the Athena SWAN charter for promoting women’s careers in STEMM subjects (science, technology, engineering, mathematics and medicine) in higher education.
 The School received a Bronze Award in 2013 for their commitment to the representation of women in the workplace and we particularly welcome applications from women for this post.
 Appointment will always be made on merit.
-For further information, please visit http://www.maths.manchester.ac.uk/about-us/athena-swan/.
+For further information, please visit http://www.materials.manchester.ac.uk/about-us/athena-swan/

 Enquiries about the vacancy, shortlisting and interviews: